volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-Now, inside of the **if** statement the type of the **car** is **Audi**, outside - **Bmw**.
+Now, inside of the **if** statement the type of **car** is **Audi**, outside - **Bmw**.

 ## Custom Type Guards

-If the built-in Type Guars are not enough, which may happen in some special cases, there is a possibility to create custom, or User Defined Type Guards.
+If the built-in Type Guards are not enough, which can happen in some special cases, there is a possibility to create custom, or User Defined Type Guards.

-To create a custom Type Guard, you need to define a function whose return type is a Type Predicates.
+To create a custom Type Guard, you must define a function whose return type is a Type Predicates.

-A Type Predicate takes the following form: **parameterName is Type**, where **parameterName** must be the name of a parameter from the current function signature.
+A Type Predicate has the following form: **parameterName is Type**, where **parameterName** must be the name of a parameter from the current function signature.

 Let's create a custom Type Guard with the **car is Audi** Predicate: